FinancialPress/FinancialPress-Platform-Demo/README.md

-Key Features
-Verified "Trust Feed"
-A curated news feed designed to filter out unverified content.

-Proof of Provenance: All articles are hashed and anchored to the Hedera Consensus Service (HCS) via the R3L Protocol, creating an immutable audit trail.

-Identity Verification: Contributors undergo tiered verification (from Basic to SEC-compliant KYC) to prevent impersonation and bot activity.

-Reputation Engine (RP)
-A non-transferable credibility score that quantifies author trustworthiness.

-Scoring Logic: Reputation Points (RP) are calculated based on historical accuracy, account longevity, and community validation.

-Privileges: Higher RP tiers unlock $FPT rewards, enhanced visibility, and governance participation rights.

-Hybrid Monetization
-Share-to-Earn: A proprietary attribution engine rewards users with $FPT for distributing verified content that drives genuine engagement.

-Micropayments: Integrated Dropp support enables instant fiat (USD) and cryptocurrency (HBAR/USDC) tipping and pay-per-view access.

-Technology Stack
-FinancialPress leverages a serverless, event-driven architecture to ensure scalability while relying on Hedera for immutable trust.

-Core Platform
-Web3 & Trust Infrastructure
-DevOps & Analytics
-Infrastructure: AWS Serverless (Lambda, Fargate, API Gateway).

-Analytics: Matomo (Privacy-first user tracking) + CloudWatch (System health).

-CI/CD: GitHub Actions for automated testing and deployment.

-Development Roadmap
-Development is structured into four distinct phases, transitioning from core infrastructure to global scale.

-Phase 1: Foundation (Current)
-[x] UI/UX Architecture & Prototype (Next.js)

-[x] Identity Infrastructure (Reown AppKit integration)

-[x] Database Schema Design (PostgreSQL)

-Phase 2: Intelligence & Integration (In Progress)
-[ ] Hedera HCS Integration: Logging content hashes for immutable provenance.

-[ ] R3L Pipeline: Connecting the "Proof of Authorship" verification layer.

-[ ] Reputation Engine: Deploying the RP scoring logic.

-Phase 3: "Genesis" Ambassador Beta
-[ ] Controlled Launch: Releasing the "Verified Feed" to the 1,000+ user waitlist.

-[ ] Ambassador Campaign: Onboarding 10-20 Key Opinion Leaders (KOLs) to drive the "Genesis Airdrop."

-[ ] Micropayments: Activating Dropp for fiat tipping.

-Phase 4: TGE & Public Scale
-[ ] Token Generation Event (TGE): Public launch of $FPT.

-[ ] Enterprise APIs: Opening "Credibility-as-a-Service" data streams.

-Getting Started
-Follow these instructions to run the FinancialPress development environment locally.

-Prerequisites
-Node.js (v18+)

-npm or yarn

-A Hedera Testnet Account (via )

-Installation
-Clone the repository

-Install dependencies

-Configure Environment Create a .env.local file in the root directory:

-Run the development server

-Open to view the application.

-The Team
+# FinancialPress Platform Demo

+This repository contains an early-stage platform demo and architectural foundation for FinancialPress, a credibility-first financial media platform.

+FinancialPress explores how blockchain-based verification, reputation systems, and aligned incentives can reduce misinformation, restore accountability, and help investors identify signal in an increasingly noisy information environment.

+This repository represents an active development demo and forward-looking architecture.
+Open-source components will be released incrementally as they are production-hardened.

+---

+## Core Systems

+### Verified Content Feed
+A curated financial news and analysis feed designed to prioritize verified authorship and reduce untrusted or automated content.

+**Proof of Provenance**
+All articles are hashed and anchored to the Hedera Consensus Service (HCS) via the R3L Protocol, creating an immutable audit trail for content origin and integrity.

+**Identity Verification**
+Contributors undergo tiered identity verification (from Basic to SEC-compliant KYC) to prevent impersonation, bot activity, and fraudulent attribution.

+---

+### Reputation Engine (RP)
+A non-transferable credibility score designed to quantify author trustworthiness over time.

+**Scoring Logic**
+Reputation Points (RP) are calculated based on historical accuracy, account longevity, and community validation.

+**Privileges**
+Higher RP tiers unlock enhanced visibility, governance participation, and eligibility for $FPT-based rewards.

+---

+### Incentive & Monetization Layer

+**Share-to-Earn**
+A proprietary attribution engine rewards users with $FPT for distributing verified content that generates genuine engagement.

+**Micropayments**
+Integrated Dropp support enables instant fiat (USD) and cryptocurrency (HBAR / USDC) tipping and pay-per-view access.

+---

+## Technology Stack

+FinancialPress leverages a serverless, event-driven architecture to ensure scalability while relying on Hedera for immutable trust guarantees.

+### Core Platform
+- Web3 & Trust Infrastructure
+- DevOps & Analytics

+### Infrastructure
+- AWS Serverless (Lambda, Fargate, API Gateway)

+### Analytics
+- Matomo (privacy-first user analytics)
+- AWS CloudWatch (system health and observability)

+### CI/CD
+- GitHub Actions for automated testing and deployment

+---

+## Open Source & Grant Context

+FinancialPress follows an open-core strategy.

+While the full application is under active development, we plan to open-source key components related to:
+- Content and authorship verification
+- Reputation and credibility scoring models
+- Public APIs and SDKs for third-party integrations
+- Auditability and provenance infrastructure

+Grant funding would support the development and release of these shared infrastructure components for the broader ecosystem, particularly in areas related to trustworthy financial media and verifiable information systems.

+---

+## Development Roadmap

+Development is structured into four phases, progressing from core infrastructure to public scale.

+### Phase 1: Foundation (Current)
+- [x] UI/UX Architecture & Prototype (Next.js)
+- [x] Identity Infrastructure (Reown AppKit integration)
+- [x] Database Schema Design (PostgreSQL)

+### Phase 2: Intelligence & Integration (In Progress)
+- [ ] Hedera HCS integration for immutable content provenance
+- [ ] R3L pipeline for proof-of-authorship verification
+- [ ] Reputation Engine (RP) scoring logic deployment

+### Phase 3: “Genesis” Ambassador Beta
+- [ ] Controlled launch of the Verified Feed to 1,000+ waitlist users
+- [ ] Ambassador campaign onboarding 10–20 key opinion leaders
+- [ ] Activation of Dropp-based fiat micropayments

+### Phase 4: Public Launch & Scale
+- [ ] Token Generation Event (TGE) for $FPT
+- [ ] Enterprise APIs and Credibility-as-a-Service data streams
+- [ ] Expanded ecosystem integrations

+---

+## Getting Started

+Follow the steps below to run the FinancialPress development environment locally.

+### Prerequisites
+- Node.js (v18+)
+- npm or yarn
+- Hedera Testnet account (when HCS features are enabled)

+### Installation
+1. Clone the repository
+2. Install dependencies
+3. Configure environment variables by creating a `.env.local` file in the root directory
+4. Run the development server
+5. Open the application in your browser

+> Note: This repository is under active development.
+Local setup instructions may change as infrastructure components are finalized.

+---

+## The Team

 FinancialPress is led by veterans in financial media, blockchain architecture, and enterprise technology.

-Mark Chadwick (CEO) - 25+ years in financial media (VantageWire, Equities.com).
+- **Mark Chadwick (CEO)** — 25+ years in financial media and capital markets (VantageWire, Equities.com)

-David A. Cohen (CTO) - Founding Advisor of Hedera Hashgraph, AI & Decentralized Systems Expert.
+- **David A. Cohen (CTO)** — Founding advisor of Hedera Hashgraph; AI and decentralized systems expert

-Simon Jewell (CSO) - Web3 Strategist, expert in creator economy & fan engagement.
+- **Simon Jewell (CSO)** — Web3 strategist specializing in creator economies and fan engagement

-Craig Brewster (CXO) - 30+ years in UX/UI and Service Design.
+- **Craig Brewster (CXO)** — 30+ years in UX/UI and service design

-Roberto Capodieci (Advisor) - Blockchain Architect & Innovation Lead.

-Justyn Spooner (Advisor) - Core Hedera Contributor & Full Stack Dev.
+- **Roberto Capodieci (Advisor)** — Blockchain architect and innovation lead
+- **Justyn Spooner (Advisor)** — Core Hedera contributor and full-stack developer

+---

-Contributing
+## Contributing

-We welcome contributions from the Hedera and Thrive communities.
-Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.
+At this stage, FinancialPress is not accepting external code contributions.

+This repository exists to document architectural direction and prepare for future open-source releases.
+Planned open-source components will be clearly identified as they are released.

+Please see `CONTRIBUTING.md` for additional details.

+---

-License
+## License

-This project is licensed under the MIT License - see the file for details.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.